 THE WORK PROGRAM OF THE SAMI PARLIAMENTARY COUNCIL AND PAN-SÁMI VIEWS ON TK/TCE

-The study from 2018 raised a few questions that needed to be addressed in a pan-Sámi context relating to the need for legal certainty in the IP system including a definition of the subject matter to be protected under the IP system.
+The study commissioned by the Ministry of Education and Culture referred above from 2018 raised a few questions that needed to be addressed in a pan-Sámi context relating to the need for legal certainty in the IP system including a definition of the subject matter to be protected under the IP system.
 This would include dialogues to address also sociological consequences of the protection and the need to form strategical approaches for the use both within the communities and for third party uses.
 The reason for this is to enable solutions to emerge and avoid problems with identification of the elements containing Sámi IP in the future.

-- It is important to understand the state of play of the internal discussions are among the Sámi; principles of acknowledgement, participation and pan-Sámi views
+- It is important to understand the state of play of the internal discussions among the Sámi principles of acknowledgement, participation and pan-Sámi views

 1) what kind of solutions are being formed, what kind of aspects have been discussed eg. Disney process on Frozen II